 Most significant emergencies are reported to on site staff and local law enforcement.
-A Police officer will be dispatched to the scene to confirm the emergency or disaster conditions.
+Emergency responders will be dispatched to the scene to confirm the emergency or disaster conditions.
 Confirmation typically involves the response and assessment of university officials, emergency management, local police, or other emergency responders.
-Dispatch will request the appropriate assistance from other emergency services personnel as needed and will immediately contact the TTPD Chief of Police or designated command staff.